GiuseppeRotondo03/Project_V/README.md

 <hr>

 I started by deciding right away the place and the events in which the level is set.
 After some research, I used [image references     ](/project_v_reference.png) and the story to build some game mechanics.
 The idea of the project is therefore:
-The map is set in Italy, Sicily, Temple of Agrigento.
-After some events in the world of FPS (xxx) gaming, two teams of players find themselves fighting in this temple under renovation.
+- The map is set in Italy, Sicily, Temple of Agrigento.
+- After some events in the world of FPS (xxx) gaming, two teams of players find themselves fighting in this temple under renovation.
 For this reason, there are:
-Ziplines and ladders that the player can use to climb Unstable columns that can fall / become an obstacle / be destroyed, has HP decided by the game designer
+- Ziplines and ladders that the player can use to climb
+- Unstable columns that can fall / become an obstacle / be destroyed, has HP decided by the game designer.

 When I create a new level always thinking in the same way:

 - “Big shape”: The first phase involves creating large boxes to understand the size of the level in a general way, without thinking about the details or the actors who will make up the level.
 Just an estimate.
 - “Medium Shape”: The second step involves better understanding which parts will go where, starting to make an estimate of how the level will be structured, without thinking about the details, I add more complex shapes and points of interest that I want to give importance to.
 - “Small Shape”: When the level is set, I start filling in all the details that will make up the final scene.
-(Like, for example, Box, extra columns etc…)
+(Like, for example, Box, extra columns…)

 # #Actors